Table of Contents

 In the relatively short turnaround between the two 7-month+ cruises, our daughter was born while I was away on a highly classified and inflexible detachment in the Nevada (yes, that "place") desert.
 I also participated in two other important detachments (one to Iran) far from home during this period.
 These were exciting experiences.
 But they compounded my time away from home, as did my attending Safety School at the Navy Postgraduate School in Monterey during this brief turnaround period.

 [While there at NPS Safety School, I met and became friends with an East coast F-4 pilot, Chic Burlingame.
 We subsequently crossed paths occasionally over the years.
 But tragically much later, he would become one of the two pilots I knew personally, both flying aircraft for their respective airlines, and who along with their crew and passengers were tragically and unmercifully killed by the terrorist hijackers on "9-11".]

 Two weeks before another long cruise, and while trying to relax on a rare and well-earned leave at home with wife, an almost two-year-old son and new daughter, I received the "call" on 27 March, 1978 - we have had a crash!

-As the new squadron Safety Officer - and designated aircraft accident investigator - I immediately rushed from home to the squadron.
+As the new squadron Safety Officer - and designated aircraft accident investigator - and although on an official leave of absence, I immediately rushed from home to the squadron.
 Making sure the required "immediate" to higher command reports were in process at the squadron office, I quickly proceeded out to the crash site on the I-15 freeway, just short of the runways.